krcourville/slides/static/presentations/runbooks.md

 1. Identify the existence of a service, why it was created, how it was implemented, and how to use it.
 2. Document the infrastructure of a service.
 3. Identity how to maintain the service.
-4. Serve as a starting point for troubleshooting incidents and allowing personnel to uninterrupted vacations.
+4. Serve as a starting point for troubleshooting incidents and allowing personnel to enjoy uninterrupted vacations.

 ## Demo